Equalify/EqualifyPluginAPI/README.md

 It should now compile fine.

-To use it you have to use the Equalify DLL that is provided in the binary folder.
+To use the plugins you create, you have to use the Equalify DLL that is provided in the binary folder.
 Copy that dll to the folders listed here: http://www.equalify.me/?page=path

+The plugin itself has to be placed in this folder: X:\Users\YOUR_USERNAME\AppData\Roaming\Equalify\plugins

 # more will be added....